joeydumont/n64-hacking-notes/_drafts/uss64_progress.md

  - SM64
 ---

+### 2018-08-03

+The issue was with the `SetCombine` mode of the RDP.
+I have created a custom combine mode based on Trevanix and Robin's comments in the Discord.
+I do not understand why it works, though.
+It seems that the mode `G_CC_MODULATEIA` mode does not mesh well with SM64.

+Another issue right now is the build process.
+Before going further, it would be a good idea to have a working Makefile in order to simplify the build process.
+Right now the use of `compile.sh` is stupid and non-scalable.
+Follow gz's use of static pattern rule to generate rules for the different source files (the resource files, the uss64 files and the gz files) and have them all in the same `obj` directory.

 ### 2018-07-28

 That's because on the first frame only `gfx_start()` is called, and there is nothing in the DL.